Niveshpai/Stegnography-nivesh/README.md

 # How to run locally

-1. Install dependencies: `npm install`
-2. Install libraries: `pip install`
+1. Install libraries: `pip install flask` and `pip install pip install opencv-python` and any other missing libararies
-3. Run the application: `python api/index.py`
+2. Run the application: `python api/index.py`